enolte/ss/README.md

 Progress with multi-set iteration.

 * Fixed-size subset iteration: bit-packed impl random-access is pending.
 Otherwise complete.
 * Multi-set iteration: bit-packed impl now does bidirectional iteration.
-Random-access is pending.
+Random access is pending.
 * Subset summation: working for positive sets, in progress for the general case.
 Needs minor unit test improvements for the positive-set case.

 (_7:57 PM Friday, October 24, 2025_)

 Work in progress.
+Addign code to this repo beginning today.
 I have working versions of each implementation described below, but I'm in progress with updating the newer, faster ones for multiindices, and also with completing the general case of subset summation.
 Until then, they won't be included in this repo.

-* Fixed-size subset iteration: Random-access iteration is pending.
+* Fixed-size subset iteration: Random access iteration is pending.
 Otherwise complete.
 * Multi-set iteration: offset-based impl is complete (not included in this repo yet), bit-packed implementation is in progress
 * Subset summation: working for positive sets, in progress for the general case.
 Needs minor unit test improvements for the positive-set case.